East Cowes Castle: Description

-Lough Cooter Castle
+Lough Cutra Castle

-This exact copy of the original East Cowes Castle was built on Lough Cooter, County Galway in 1814.
+This exact copy of the original East Cowes Castle was built on Lough Cutra, County Galway in 1814.
 As described, East Cowes Castle was originally designed, built and owned by the famous architect John Nash, who was the protégé of the Prince Regent, who was to become King George IV.

 The circumstances surrounding its creation was that Charles Vereker, 2nd Viscount Gort happened to visit East Cowes Castle, along with the Prince Regent.
-Viscount Gort said to Nash that he wished he could transport East Cowes Castle to Lough Cooter, a lake near Gort, County Galway.
+Viscount Gort said to Nash that he wished he could transport East Cowes Castle to Lough Cutra, a lake near Gort, County Galway.
 Nash said that he would do it for him, for a price of £50,000; and an agreement was made.
 Nash therefore built an exact copy of East Cowes Castle there for him, although the cost was finally put at around £70,000.

-Lough Cooter Castle became the seat of the Gort family, although they were forced to sell the castle due to the great Irish famine of 1846.
+Lough Cutra Castle became the seat of the Gort family, although they were forced to sell the castle due to the great Irish famine of 1846.
 However, by a strange turn of events, East Cowes Castle itself eventually came into the ownership of the Gort family, when the Viscount's son, John Vereker, 3rd Viscount Gort, acquired it by marrying Elizabeth Tudor.
-The story has it that he had no idea that East Cowes Castle was identical to his Lough Cooter Castle, until she took him down to the Isle of Wight to see it.
+The story has it that he had no idea that East Cowes Castle was identical to his Lough Cutra Castle, until she took him down to the Isle of Wight to see it.
 He was said to have been in quite a state of shock when he saw it and was led around the inside, already knowing its layout.

-Like East Cowes Castle, Lough Cooter Castle was used to billet troops during the Second World War and like East Cowes Castle, it almost became derelict as a result of it.
+Like East Cowes Castle, Lough Cutra Castle was used to billet troops during the Second World War and like East Cowes Castle, it almost became derelict as a result of it.
 However, its fate proved to be better and it has now been restored, being quoted as being one of the most remarkable properties in Ireland.
 It is now occupied and in private ownership, although it can be hired for weddings and other special events.